 The Anastasia Island beach mouse may have ranged from Florida's St. John's River in Duval County, south to Anastasia Island in St. Johns County.
-This beach mouse currently occurs on Anastasia Island, primarily on the north (Anastasia Island State Park) and south (Fort Matanzas National Monument) ends of the island.
-In 1992, mice from these two populations were reintroduced into suitable historical habitat between Ponte Vedra Beach and South Ponte Vedra Beach in north St. John's County at the Guana-Tolomato-Matanzas National Estuarine Research Reserve (formerly Guana River State Park).
+The beach mouse currently occurs on Anastasia Island, primarily on the north (Anastasia State Park) and south (Fort Matanzas National Monument) ends of the island.
+In 1992, mice from these two populations were reintroduced into suitable historical habitat between Ponte Vedra Beach and South Ponte Vedra Beach in north St. John's County at the GTMNERR.
 The reintroduced population is surviving, although in low numbers (USFWS, 2015).
 There is no evidence of beach mice utilizing the study reaches.